thorpy1235/python_opencv_workshop_usrc/README.md

 # USRC Python Open CV Tutorial
 This series of workshops should help you familiarise yourself with the basics of using OpenCV in the Python environment.
 Try your best to follow along and ask questions from the execs whenever you get lost.

+OpenCV is a toolkit for processing computer imagery.
+This tutorial covers some common jobs you can do using openCV.
+But first, a bit of context.
+OpenCV is NOT machine learning; instead, it is a series of algorithms made by humans that do certain tasks.
+They are not perfect, and you, as another human, have to make the most of them.
+Additionally, since OpenCV is a toolkit, it is not applicable in every scenario.

+What does this repository help you do?
+It assumes you have a windows/linux/macbook and know nothing except how to click stuff and type stuff.
+It will help you understand how to solve certain problems.
+Let's get started!

 # Credit
 The content in this tutorial series is credited to Jason Dsouza for the original tutorial from freeCodeCamp.org
 - Youtube: https://www.youtube.com/jasmcaus